me-io/node-currency-swap/README.md

-# swap
+# node-currency-swap
-Exchange rates library for nodejs
+Currency Exchange Rates library for nodejs

 ## Motivation
 node-currency-swap is designed to be a simple and universal exchange rate library with support for multiple providers.
 This library is heavily inspired from [PHP Swap](https://github.com/florianv/swap)